SimplyGreatBots/Calendly/hub.md

 When enabling the integration, a Webhook Subscription is created for your Calendly account using the provided `Access Token`.
 This webhook sends an event to the integration when an invitee signs up for one of your events.
 The `Schedule Calendly Event` action can be used to create event link.
 It requires a Conversation Id and Calendly Event URL.
 It uses the URL to match an event from your Calendly and creates a new link with your Conversation Id embeded inside.
 This Id is then used to trigger the `Calendly Event`	inside the conversation so that your bot can respond to the event.

 `Conversation Id` is a unique identifier for each conversation.
 You can pass {{event.conversationId}} into this field to embed your id.
+When receiving a Calendly Event you can use {{event.payload.conversation.id}} in the Advanced Options `Conversation ID` field of the `Calendly Event Trigger`.
+This will pull the event to the appropriate conversation.

 ## Tutorial
 [![image](https://i.imgur.com/25HP9pw.png)](https://www.youtube.com/watch?v=kBHD4xdEyyw)